-Yes.
 In the UK the title of ‘Clinical Psychologist’ is protected by law.
 You must be registered by the Health & Care Professions Council (HCPC) to use it.
-The most common way of obtaining this is by completing the Doctorate in Clinical Psychology (DClinPsych).
-However, you may not automatically be eligible for this as an international student – it is advisable to check with the course provider.

 If I train as a Clinical Psychologist in the UK will I be able to practice in my home country?

 You should check with the authorities or potential employers in your home country to determine whether a UK qualification will be recognised.
-The British Clinical Psychology qualification is usually accepted internationally but some countries (for example the USA) may require that you do extra examinations before you can work.
+The British Clinical Psychology qualification is usually accepted internationally but some countries, for example the USA, may require that you take extra examinations before you can work.